 - Parking design standards shall be as required by Code Section 15-1004, Site Design Development Standards, and Article 24, Parking and Loading. - When ministerial review of a development application is required by California law, driveways shall be located not less than 30 feet from the intersection of two public street rights-of-way.
-Driveway location shall otherwise be determined by the City Engineer.
-Driveways shall be located not less than 30 feet from the intersection of two public street rights-of-way when ministerial review is required by State law, and shall otherwise driveway location shall be determined by the City Engineer.
-[Subject to Department of Public Works review] - On-site parking shall be accessed from an alley if alley access is possible. - For corner lots without alley access, on-site parking shall be accessed from the street with the lowest Street Classification as defined by the City's General Plan, but in no event from a Scenic Drive unless it provides the only opportunity for site access. - Along each street where parking access is allowed, each parcel shall be allowed not more than one driveway that is less than 25 feet in width.
+Driveway location shall otherwise be determined by the City Engineer. - On-site parking shall be accessed from an alley if alley access is possible. - For corner lots without alley access, on-site parking shall be accessed from the street with the lowest Street Classification as defined by the City's General Plan, but in no event from a Scenic Drive unless it provides the only opportunity for site access. - Along each street where parking access is allowed, each parcel shall be allowed not more than one driveway that is less than 25 feet in width.

-- Because of the danger and inconvenience they present to pedestrians and wheelchair users, drive approaches across the sidewalk should be limited. - The width of the drive approach and driveway should generally be no greater than 16 feet, except where the driveway serves as a designated fire lane. - If a lot with unnecessary drive approaches is redeveloped or significantly altered, all unnecessary drive approaches should be removed.
+Because of the danger and inconvenience they present to pedestrians and wheelchair users, drive approaches across the sidewalk should be limited.

+- The width of the drive approach and driveway should generally be no greater than 16 feet, except where the driveway serves as a designated fire lane. - If a lot with unnecessary driveways is redeveloped or significantly altered, all unnecessary driveways should be removed.